 The SDSS Program supports schools by providing funding to approved organisations to deliver services to improve access to, and participation in, the curriculum and the educational outcomes for eligible school-aged students with disability.

-SDSS Program Guidelines (PDF, 555KB) were established and provide the program's purpose, objectives, terms and conditions.
+SDSS Program guidelines provide the program's purpose, objectives, terms and conditions.
 Funded organisations are required to maintain compliance with these guidelines throughout the funding period and in accordance with their service agreement.

 Key reporting documents and required forms

 A certificate of expenditure is required for each approved funding category each year.

 Audit report—due 1 August